devanshaswal/stylesync-fresh/README.md

-This is final year dissertation project.
+This is the final-year dissertation project that I completed in my final year at Brunel University London and got an A grade on.
 # StyleSync 👗📊

 **A Multimodal Fashion Recommendation System using ResNet and Vision Transformer**